-Watcher PreGame: If you wish to include Watcher or Hunter cards in your deck, you must include the appropriate PreGame card.
-You may include either 1 Watcher or 1 Hunter PreGame, you cannot use both, and may only have 1 of either in your PreGame.
+Watcher Pre-Game: If you wish to include Watcher or Hunter cards in your deck, you must include the appropriate Pre-Game card.
+You may include either 1 Watcher or 1 Hunter Pre-Game, you cannot use both, and may only have 1 of either in your Pre-Game.
 Cards or effects which allow you to include cards not normally allowed in your deck cannot be used for Watcher or Hunter cards.
+If the Watcher or Hunter Pre-Game is removed from the game, you do not remove the cards from your deck and you may still play the Watcher or Hunter cards normally.